 rdial is released under the GPL v3 license.

-rdial’s dependencies outside of the standard library are:
+rdial’s mandatory dependencies outside of the standard library are:

-The module has been tested on many UNIX-like systems, including Linux and OS X, but it should work fine on other systems too.
+The package has been tested on many UNIX-like systems, including Linux and OS X, but it may work fine on other systems too.

-The database is just a directory of simple text files, making it very easy to use and abuse in other applications.
+The database is just a directory of simple CSV files, making it useful to use and abuse in other applications.
 A sample database could be a file named task.csv with the following contents:

 start,delta,message 2011-05-04T08:00:00Z,PT01H00M00S,working on issue 4 2011-05-04T09:30:00Z,,

 and a task2.csv file with the following contents:

 An optional message associated with the event

 The start time and duration fields are given as ISO 8601 formatted strings.

 If a line does not contain a duration entry, then the task is considered to be running.

 $ rdial start <task_name> $ rdial stop $ rdial report +-------+----------------+ | task | time | +-------+----------------+ | task | 1:00:00 | | task2 | 1 day, 0:15:00 | +-------+----------------+